module-federation/webpack-4/README.md

 ```

 ## Differences with webpack5
-[module-federation/webpack-4](https://www.npmjs.com/package/@module-federation/webpack-4)The plugin has implemented the main capabilities of module-federation, and can be found in [webpack4 and webpack5 refer to each other](https://stackblitz.com/github/wpmjs/wpmjs/tree/main/examples/module-federation/webpack-4) , The following describes which parameters are not supported by the plugin
+module-federation/webpack-4 The plugin has implemented the main capabilities of module-federation, and can be found in [webpack4 and webpack5 refer to each other](https://stackblitz.com/github/wpmjs/wpmjs/tree/main/examples/module-federation/webpack-4) , The following describes which parameters are not supported by the plugin

 ## unsupported parameter